lsu-ddem/pathways-site/content/2_Graphics/3_BugSquish/6_Lesson_6/index.md

 * .colliding(sprite, callback) : returns true when the sprite is currently colliding with the designated sprite or group.
 An optional callback function can be called to create custom interactions. .collides() functions the same, but only returns true on the first frame of the collision. .collided() returns true on the first frame after the collision is no longer detected.
 * .overlaps(sprite) : allows sprites to overlap instead of colliding.
 Other methods following the same naming convention and functionality as .collided(), collides(), and .colliding() are also available.
 * .remove() : removes the sprite from the scene.

+The below sketch functions identically to the previous one, except that it is calling a sprite method instead of changing property values.

+{{% codepen 500 eYKbVwE %}}

 ---